 - Message.
 If you cannot attend a support group, you may be able to write or read questions, suggestions, and others’ experiences on message boards.

 - Get professional help.
 Talking with a counselor may help you survive this difficult time emotionally.

 By connecting with others who have been hit by a drunk driver in Georgia, hearing about their physical pain and emotional suffering, and sharing your own story with others, you may be able to take steps to restore your emotional well-being.

 Emotional healing is important, and one way to begin healing is to seek justice in a personal injury claim for your emotional suffering, financial loss, physical pain and devastation.
-Call the Law Offices of Shane Smith at 770-HURT-999 or (866) 979-1629 to request a complimentary consultation with an Atlanta injury attorney.
+Call Shane Smith Law at 770-HURT-999 or (866) 979-1629 to request a complimentary consultation with an Atlanta injury attorney.
 You may also benefit from reading a copy of our free book, I Was Hit by a Drunk Driver: What Do I Do Next?
 The Guide for Victims of Georgia Drunk Driving Accidents.